 What is the Role of the Building Commissioner?

-The Building Commissioner will administer a variety of different functions regulating the building industry, namely, driving legislative reforms, investigating misconduct and initiating disciplinary action for misconduct.
+The Building Commissioner will administer a variety of different functions regulating the building industry, namely, driving legislative reforms, investigating misconduct and initiating disciplinary action where necessary.

 Investigative and Disciplinary Role:

-The Commissioner will also be responsible for the investigation and discipline of misconduct in the building industry.
-This may include investigating the regulation of building standards, building quality and building disputes.
-Mr Chandler is currently investigating and considering the scale of the situation at the Mascot Towers.
+The Commissioner will also be responsible for the investigation into and discipline of misconduct in the building industry.
+This may include investigating the regulation of building standards, quality and disputes.

 What Does This Mean For Apartment Owners?